Jhordy272/TestReport/README.md

 # Test Case Reporting API

-This API enables the management of users, roles, projects, and test case reports.
-Developed in **Spring Boot**, it follows RESTful principles for easy integration with other systems.
+An API specifically designed for managing software test case reports, with features for handling users, roles, projects, and test case data.
+Developed in Spring Boot, it adheres to RESTful principles for seamless integration with other systems and efficient management of testing workflows.
+The API ensures secure access and operations through JWT-based authentication.

 ## Table of Contents